digitalmemex/webclient/README.md

 For simplicity the local DeepaMehta file repository is used as a storage for all JavaScript files, this enables a semi-live code experience - just edit the file and reload the page - as in most environments.

+It is also possible to update all JavaScript dependencies on the fly in a second terminal with

+    mvn verify